Metatheatre

 Metatheatre, and the closely related term metadrama, describes the aspects of a play that draw attention to its nature as drama or theatre, or to the circumstances of its performance.
 "Breaking the Fourth Wall" is an example of a metatheatrical device.

 Metatheatrical devices may include: direct address to the audience (especially in soliloquies, asides, prologues, and epilogues); expression of an awareness of the presence of the audience (whether they are addressed directly or not); an acknowledgement of the fact that the people performing are actors (and not actually the characters they are playing); an element whose meaning depends on the difference between the represented time and place of the drama (the fictional world) and the time and place of its theatrical presentation (the reality of the theatre event); plays-within-plays (or masques, spectacles, or other forms of performance within the drama); references to acting, theatre, dramatic writing, spectatorship, and the frequently employed metaphor according to which "all the world's a stage" (Theatrum mundi); scenes involving eavesdropping or other situations in which one or several characters observe another or others, such that the former relate to the behaviour of the latter as if it were a staged performance for their benefit.

 The words "metatheatre" and "metadrama" combine theatre or drama with the Greek prefix "meta—", which implies "a level beyond" the subject that it qualifies.

 In the history of drama

 Greece and Rome

 Metatheatricality has been a dimension of drama ever since its invention in the theatre of classical Greece 2,500 years ago.
-One major purpose of this metatheatricality was to keep then spectators away from utter involvement or belief in the development of the plot presented.
-Ancient Greek comedy in particular made frequent use of it (though examples can also be found in tragedy).
+One major purpose of this metatheatricality was to keep the spectators away from utter involvement or belief in the development of the plot presented.
+Ancient Greek comedy in particular made frequent use of it (though examples can also be found in tragedy, including in The Bacchae by Euripides).